How To Remove Self-Tanner From Hair

 You might have forgotten to remove your wedding ring or favorite earrings before self-tanning, and they may become stained.

-Removing the stains are fairly easy.
+Removing the stains is fairly easy.
 Simply fill a small bowl or jug with warm water and some mild dishwashing soap.

-Mix it up to create bubbles and use this to wipe off the stains on the jewelry.
+Mix it up to create bubbles and use this to gently wipe off stains on your jewelry.
 You can also leave the jewelry to soak in the soapy water for a while and then rinse it off.

 Final Thoughts

-Stained hair is a common mishap when it comes to self-tanning at home.
+Stained hair is a common mishap that can occur when self-tanning at home.
 Luckily, there are more than enough tricks to prevent self-tanner from staining your hair, and other ways to remove self-tanner stains from your hair if it does happen!